Growth is great, but every yin has a yang. When your small business

 and make it work.

 Create benefits and retirement plans

-business with a few employees, it can be hard to get good rates on such
+business with a few human resources it can be hard to get good rates on such

 things as health insurance.
 If your employees are to feel like they

 have some say and stake in the business and its future, they’re going